mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ```sh
 docker run -d --rm --name mcserver -e MEMORYSIZE='1G' -e PAPERMC_FLAGS='' -v /home/pi/mcserver:/data:rw -p 25567:25565 -it marctv/minecraft-papermc-server:latest
 ```
-The server with the world and settings will be generated outside of the container in ``/home/pi/mcserver`` in your home folder.
+The server with the world and settings will be generated outside the container in ``/home/pi/mcserver`` in your home folder.

 10. Enter the command line of Minecraft server
 ```sh
 docker attach mcserver
 ```
-Here you use minecraft server commands like ``whitelist add [userrname]``.
+Here, you can use Minecraft server commands like ``whitelist add [userrname]``.

 ## How do I update the container?